Question about the program? Call, text or email us. We're here to help!

 ...Maybe this is something you’re struggling with right now.

 If so, know that you're not alone!
 At some point, we’ve all felt that way.

 (In fact, I've said “I don’t feel committed” more times than I can count.)

 That’s why we’re going to talk about how to turn that around.
 And by the time we’re finished, you'll know exactly how to commit—once and for all!

 There's one thing about commitment that’s always bothered me…

-It just doesn’t feel tangible.
-It’s this thing that’s always outside our control.
-A mystical force that comes and goes when it wants.
-We either feel committed or we don’t, and there’s no way to wrap our hands around it.
+It just doesn't feel tangible.
+It's this thing that's always outside our control.
+It's a mystical force that appears and disappears whenever it pleases.
+We either feel committed or we don't, and there's no way to wrap our hands around it.

 Here's the way I think about it: